angular-schule/website-articles/blog/2018-05-one-app-per-customer/README.md

 * hard/impossible to deliver different versions to different customers (one update for one customer effects all other customers, too)
 * just no

-_`*` In this article I will use the word "workspace" to describe one Angular-CLI project in one physical folder.
-I don't want to confuse this with the word "project" in the context of the new multi application/libary support (see below)._
+_`*` In this article I will use the word "workspace" to describe one angular cli project in one physical folder.
+I don't want to confuse this with the word "project" in the context of the new multi application/libarry support (see below)._